codeacme17/examor/README.md

 ## ♻️ Update the Project

+> **Warning**
+> When upgrading to version v0.2.1, you may encounter an error when importing profile configurations.
+This is because I have modified the `proxy` key in the table [#19](https://github.com/codeacme17/examor/pull/19).
+>
+> You can change the column name `proxy` to `openai_proxy` in the `t_profile` sheet of the Excel file.
+>
+> I sincerely apologize for any inconvenience this may have caused in using the software.
+In the future, I will avoid directly changing key names in the library!

 When starting the project, the application checks for updates.
 If an update is required, the user will be notified.
 You can follow these steps to update:

 1. Export your notes, questions, or configuration items as a backup through the **Export Configuration and Notes** button on the personal settings page.

-> This will export a file named `examor-data.xlsx`.
-You can view the file contents, but it's not recommended to modify the file content.
+This will export a file named `examor-data.xlsx`.
+You can view the file contents, **but it's not recommended to modify the file content**

 <img width="700" src="/docs/screen-shot/en-export-import.png" />